berzerk0/GitPage/CTF-Writeups/Zico-Vulnhub.md

 `tar` can be run with flags that cause it to  unarchive with "checkpoints." <br>
 At these points, the process will pause and take an action, then seamlessly resume. <br>

-We can run `tar` as root, so this is our privesc.
+Since we can run `tar` as root, we just need to use these checkpoints to run some commands that escalate our privileges.

 ### Running Tar As Root For Fun and Profit

 * Move to a "temporary" folder like `/dev/shm` and create a file that we will compress.

-* Compress it, no need to run as root just yet.
+* Compress it with `tar` as Zico.
+No need to run as root just yet.

 <br>
 ![a25](https://i.imgur.com/yb5Ghvd.png)
 <br>

-* Unarchive the newly created `.tar`, making sure to use sudo and including the flags to add a checkpoint and commands.
+* Unarchive the newly created `.tar`, making sure to use `sudo` and including the flags to add a checkpoint and commands.

   The commands will run along with the `.tar` command, so any output from the commands will appear in the terminal

-  Our test payload the (redundant) command `echo $(id)`, which will output the info belonging to the user who ran the `tar` command to the terminal. <br> <br>
+  Our test payload is the (redundant) command `echo $(id)`, which will output the info belonging to the user who ran the `tar` command to the terminal. <br> <br>
   If things go according to plan, we should see `root`'s info.

 `	sudo tar -xf archive.tar --checkpoint=1 --checkpoint-action=exec='echo $(id)'